|Oracle® Fusion Middleware Performance and Tuning for Oracle WebLogic Server

 This chapter provides tips on how to get the best performance from your WebLogic data sources.

-For more tuning information, see "Tuning Data Source Connection Pool Options" in Configuring and Managing JDBC Data Sources for Oracle WebLogic Server.
+"Tuning Data Source Connection Pool Options" in Configuring and Managing JDBC Data Sources for Oracle WebLogic Server has many suggestions for improving data source performance.
+The following is a quick summary:

 Another simple way to boost performance is to avoid wasting resources.
 Here are some situations where you can avoid wasting JDBC related resources: